-Hours for the bookstore and other store information can be found under "Store Information" at https://www.bkstr.com/mitchellhamlinestore/home Telephone Number: 651-290-6334.
+Hours for the bookstore and other store information can be found on the Mitchell Hamline Bookstore website.
+Telephone Number: 651-290-6334.

 F. Switchboard/Front Desk

 The switchboard is located at the Summit Avenue entrance.
 Switchboard personnel provide the following services from 8 a.m. until closing: